SaladTechnologies/comfyui-api/README.md

 Remember to set these environment variables according to your specific deployment needs before running the application.

+## Using Synchronously

+The default behavior of the API is to return an array of base64-encoded outputs in the response body.
+All that is needed to do this is to omit the `.webhook` and `.s3` field in the request body.

 ## Webhooks

 ComfyUI API sends two types of webhooks: System Events, which are emitted by ComfyUI itself, and Workflow Events, which are emitted by the API server.
 See [System Events](#system-events) for more information on System Events.